prudhvibhattiprolu/FreezeIn/README.md

 ### Prudhvi N. Bhattiprolu, Robert McGehee, and Aaron Pierce

 This package computes the portal coupling $\kappa$ (using notation from Ref.
-[1]) that reproduces the observed relic abundance, and the corresponding direct detection cross section $\overline \sigma_e$, for dark matter, frozen-in via a light dark photon mediator, as a function of its mass $m_\chi$.
+[1]) that reproduces the observed relic abundance for dark matter, frozen-in via a light dark photon mediator, as a function of its mass $m_\chi$.
+It also gives, and the corresponding direct detection cross section off electrons $\overline \sigma_e$,

 The freeze-in model is a benchmark for ongoing direct detection experiments.
 In some cases, the literature for this benchmark has contained errors.
 Ref.
 [1] provides the corrected predictions and the corresponding code is available in this repository.